rrd108/vue-mess-detector/docs/rules/vue-recommended/top-level-element-order.md

 # Single-file Component Top-level Element Order

-Checks if the component always uses `script`, `template`, and `style` tags' order consistently. &nbsp;&nbsp;<br />
+Checks if the component always uses `script setup`, `template`, and `style scoped` tags' order consistently. &nbsp;&nbsp;<br /><br />
 👉 https://vuejs.org/style-guide/rules-recommended.html#single-file-component-top-level-element-order

 ## ❓ Why it's good to follow this rule?

-- **Consistency:** The rule encourages consistent ordering of `script`, `template`, and `style` tags within Vue single-file components.
+- **Consistency:** The rule encourages consistent ordering of `script setup`, `template`, and `style scoped` tags within Vue single-file components.
 Consistency in code structure makes it easier for developers to navigate and understand the codebase quickly.
 - **Readability:** A consistent order of elements improves readability.
 Developers can quickly locate specific sections of the component without having to search through the entire file.
 - **Maintainability:** When all components follow the same structure, it becomes easier to maintain and update the codebase.
 Developers can expect to find certain elements in specific locations, reducing cognitive load.
 - **Collaboration:** A standardized component structure facilitates better collaboration among team members.
 Everyone knows where to expect certain elements, leading to smoother code reviews and easier pair programming.